jrmatos/js-html-snippets/README.md

 #### Downloading for any OS

-[Download](https://codeload.github.com/jrmatos/js-html-snippets/zip/master) the directory as a zip file and put all the snippets into the proper folder, which is in some path like this: sublime-text-3 > Packages > User
+[Download](https://codeload.github.com/jrmatos/js-html-snippets/zip/master) the directory as a zip file and put all the snippets into the proper folder that is in some path like this: sublime-text-3 > Packages > User

 ### How to use